 - IS (in-session)—given when course remains in session after the term's final grade deadline.

-- X (condition)—no grade points/credit; given only when the student is at fault in failing to complete a segment of a course, but in the judgment of the instructor does not need to repeat the course.
-The X grade becomes a failure (F) if it is not made up by the close of the next semester.
-An X grade is computed into the GPA as an F.
+- X (conditional)—computed into the grade point average as an (F) grade given only when the student is at fault in failing to complete a segment of a course, but in the judgment of the instructor does not need to repeat the course.
+An X is appropriate when:

 - M (missing grade)—grade not submitted by instructor.
 See instructor for clarification.